We all know there are more and more Chinese visitors come to Australia and they spend more and more money as well.

 3. Be China Ready but keep your Australian authenticity

-To help local small and medium businesses to attract Chinese visitors and benefit from their visiting and shopping, Lyrebird Language Centre offer you a free consultation to help you get “China Ready” and then assist you to go through “China Pathway”.
+To help local small and medium businesses to attract Chinese visitors and benefit from their visiting and shopping, Lyrebird Language Centre offers a free consultation to help you get “China Ready” and then assist you to go through “China Pathway”.